economist-components/component-loading/README.md

 # component-loading

-A subtle indicator of loading state that spin and can have an optional text and an overlay div.
+A subtle indicator of loading state that spins and can have an optional text and an overlay div.